zmcartor/homestead-guide/source/glossary.rst

 .. _gas limit:

    gas limit
       Gas limit can apply to both individual transactions, see `transaction gas limit <transaction-gas-limit_>`_ and to blocks, `block-gas-limit`.
 For individual transactions, the gas limit represents the maximum amount of gas you indicate you are willing to pay for a contract execution transaction.
-It is meant to protect users from getting their ether depleted when trying to execute buggy or malicious contracts.
+It is meant to protect users from getting their expanse depleted when trying to execute buggy or malicious contracts.
 The block gas limit represents the maximum cumulative gas used for all the transactions in a block.
 With the launch of Homestead, the block gas limit floor will increase from 3,141,592 gas to 4,712,388 gas (~50% increase).

 .. _transaction-gas-limit:

    gas price
-      Price in ether of one unit of gas specified in a transaction.
+      Price in expanse of one unit of gas specified in a transaction.
 With the launch of Homestead, the default gas price reduces from 50 shannon to 20 shannon (~60% reduction).

    transaction
       The signed data package that stores a message to be sent from an externally owned account.
 Simply put, a transaction describes a transfer of information from an EOA to another EOA or a contract account.